 The long Presidents Day weekend adds a boost of extra fun to a chilly month and is a great opportunity to explore new destinations in the Northern Virginia and Washington DC region.
-We’ve rounded up presidential destinations and annual events that offer fun for all ages over the three-day weekend.
+These presidential destinations and annual events offer fun for all ages over the three-day Presidents Day weekend.

 Trace George Washington's Life in Virginia

 George Washington’s Mount Vernon, Alexandria, Virginia

 If you can only visit one George Washington site in Northern Virginia, take a trip to his beloved home, Mount Vernon.
 Washington spent much of his life here.
 He lived at the mansion both before and after his time as a General in the Revolutionary War, and his two terms as the first President of the United States.

 It is fun to explore the beautifully preserved home and grounds.
-A mix of indoor and outdoor activities give you options on a chilly day and make Mount Vernon an excellent place to visit with kids.
+A mix of indoor and outdoor activities gives you options on a chilly day and makes Mount Vernon an excellent place to visit with kids.